 Not the first time this one has bloomed, but perhaps the first time I've captured photos of it in bloom.
 This is what I'm calling my "Best Pink" selection of a cross between Neo. ''Royal Cordovan' x 'Victoria'.
 It's a subtle, yet dramatic change as it comes into bloon.

 This is a laggard from a grex of Vr.
 'Sunset' x 'Eva'.
 Similar colors as the reverse grex, but this one is more compact than its counterpart (also on this page) Worth the wait?

 This is another Billbergia worthy of consideration.
 Seed parent is Bill. amoena x horrida.
 Pollen parent is Bill.
 'Hallelujah'.
+The inflorescence makes a great statement.
 Here's the plant habit-

-The second one bloomed June 2009.
-Pollen parent was much stronger in this one.
-It's even more compact- about 10" across, and brilliant cherry red.
+The plant below is from a grex of Neoregelia 'Puerto Rico' x 'Sunscorch.'
+It first bloomed June 2009.
+Nice and compact- about 10" across, and brilliant cherry red.
 This one deserves to be registered.
 Needs a name!

 August 2007, I was toying with the following group of banded Neoregelias.
 It was the first opportunity I've had to work with this type of Neo.
 It's hard not to be excited about the possibilities!

 Now, the kids are starting to show their stripes!
 Several bloomed during the summer of 2011.
 These pictures show a few different arrangements and perspectives. (photos from 9/29/2011)